Infant mortality rate in Rhode Island

 Infant mortality rate

-Number of deaths to infants under one year of age per 1,000 live births.
+Definitions: The number of deaths occurring to infants under one year of age per 1,000 live births.